Almantas1112/Sprint3/README.md

 6. Save Styles.scss file (Compiler should covert scss file into css file).
 7. Click on "Go Live" button to run live server.
 8. Site should be up and running.

+## What is new in Live version?

+It is Premium version but, this version is live on Github pages.

 ## Creator